 Least Privilege by Default

-Every function, module, and API should only have the permissions it truly needs—no more, no less.
-Understanding what is a security code means reducing blast radius before issues happen.Input Validation Everywhere
+Every function, module, and API should operate with only the permissions it truly needs no more, no less.
+This principle reduces potential damage from exploitation.Input Validation Everywhere

 Never trust external inputs.
-Strong security code checks and sanitizes everything users, APIs, or third parties provide.Secure Authentication and Authorization
+Validating and sanitizing data from users, APIs, or third parties helps prevent injection attacks and other common threats.Secure Authentication and Authorization

-If something goes wrong, your security code should leave a clear audit trail—without exposing sensitive data.
+If something goes wrong, your logs should provide a traceable, tamper-proof history without exposing sensitive or confidential data.

 Building what is a secure code culture doesn’t mean slowing down.
 Instead, integrate it into your pipelines and pull requests naturally: